Oregon Coast Scholars

 - Enroll full-time (12-18 credits) at Oregon Coast within six months of military discharge

-Eligible students attending high school in the Lincoln County School District will receive an application in the mail.
+Eligible students attending high school in the Lincoln County School District may receive an application in the mail.
+Or, ask about the application at your school’s counseling office.
 Home School students should call 541-867-8525.

 If you would like more information about Oregon Coast Scholars, contact us at 541-867-8501.